asibahi/asibahi.github.io/content/thoughts/2025-09-13-a-gentle-introduction-to-z3.md

 One thing of note here: which is how *dumb* the solver is.
 Note that if you print out the solver, there is no notion of rows and columns and squares.
 It does not know any Sudoku tricks like X-wings and what have you.
 All the data is organized on the Rust side of things, and what is given to the solver is "these two variables cannot be the same" over and over and over again.
 And it just .. tells you what the rest of them are.

 Another thing that is not obvious at first glance, is that it does not check if there is a unique solution.
 The puzzle may be badly constructed and have multiple solutions, and it will happily give you one, or two, or how many you ask for.
-It does, howver, check if it is unsolvable!
+It does, however, check if it is unsolvable!

 ---

 ## Page Layout

 One of the famous examples of using solvers in production is .. layouting.
-You have a number of elements and you want to arrange them on a page, or a bowser window, or whatever.
+You have a number of elements and you want to arrange them on a page, or a browser window, or whatever.
 So let's do a rudimentary version of that.[^simon]

-[^simon]: [I got the suggestion for from Simon Cozens](https://typo.social/@simoncozens/115197804741172296).
+[^simon]: [I got the suggestion for this from Simon Cozens](https://typo.social/@simoncozens/115197804741172296).
 Admittedly, implementation of this section was aided by a Robot.

 The page we are layouting has an arbitrary size of 190mm width by 270mm tall.
 We are to put three boxes on the page of varying sizes and rules.
 I am just spitballing the sizes here: first box is 105mm by 140mm; second is 85 by 135, third is 120 by 110.
 They should not overlap, and like .. that's it?